philippewanner/book-notes/designing-data-intensive-applications/README.md

 An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare — the load parameters.
 If those assumptions turn out to be wrong, the engineering effort for scaling is at best wasted, and at worst counterproductive.
 In an early-stage startup or an unproven product it’s usually more important to be able to iterate quickly on product features than it is to scale to some hypothetical future load.

 ## Maintainability
+It is well known that the majority of the cost of software is not in its initial development, but in its ongoing maintenance—fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features.

+Three design principles for software systems:
+- Operability: Make it easy for operations teams to keep the system running smoothly.
+- Simplicity: Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system. (not the same as simplicity of the user interface.)
+- Evolvability: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
+Also known as extensibility, modifiability, or plasticity.

 ### Operability: Making Life Easy for Operations
+It has been suggested that “good operations can often work around the limitations of bad (or incomplete) software, but good software cannot run reliably with bad operations”.

+A good operations team typically is responsible for the following, and more:
+• Monitoring the health of the system and quickly restoring service if it goes into a bad state
+• Tracking down the cause of problems, such as system failures or degraded performance
+• Keeping software and platforms up to date, including security patches
+• Keeping tabs on how different systems affect each other, so that a problematic change can be avoided before it causes damage
+• Anticipating future problems and solving them before they occur (e.g., capacity planning)
+• Establishing good practices and tools for deployment, configuration management, and more
+• Performing complex maintenance tasks, such as moving an application from one platform to another
+• Maintaining the security of the system as configuration changes are made
+• Defining processes that make operations predictable and help keep the production environment stable
+• Preserving the organization’s knowledge about the system, even as individual people come and go

+Good operability means making routine tasks easy, allowing the operations team to focus their efforts on high-value activities.
+Data systems can do various things to make routine tasks easy, including:
+• Providing visibility into the runtime behavior and internals of the system, with good monitoring
+• Providing good support for automation and integration with standard tools
+• Avoiding dependency on individual machines (allowing machines to be taken down for maintenance while the system as a whole continues running uninterrupted)
+• Providing good documentation and an easy-to-understand operational model (“If I do X, Y will happen”)
+• Providing good default behavior, but also giving administrators the freedom to override defaults when needed
+• Self-healing where appropriate, but also giving administrators manual control over the system state when needed
+• Exhibiting predictable behavior, minimizing surprises

 ### Simplicity: Managing Complexity
+Small software projects can have delightfully simple and expressive code, but as projects get larger, they often become very complex and difficult to understand.
+This complexity slows down everyone who needs to work on the system, further increasing the cost of maintenance.
+A software project mired in complexity is sometimes described as a big ball of mud.

+There are various possible symptoms of complexity: explosion of the state space, tight coupling of modules, tangled dependencies, inconsistent naming and terminology, hacks aimed at solving performance problems, special-casing to work around issues elsewhere, and many more.

+When complexity makes maintenance hard, budgets and schedules are often overrun.
+In complex software, there is also a greater risk of introducing bugs when making a change: when the system is harder for developers to understand and reason about, hidden assumptions, unintended consequences, and unexpected interactions are more easily overlooked.
+Conversely, reducing complexity greatly improves the maintainability of software, and thus simplicity should be a key goal for the systems we build.

+Making a system simpler does not necessarily mean reducing its functionality; it can also mean removing accidental complexity.
+Moseley and Marks define complexity as accidental if it is not inherent in the problem that the software solves (as seen by the users) but arises only from the implementation.

+One of the best tools we have for removing accidental complexity is abstraction.
+A good abstraction can hide a great deal of implementation detail behind a clean, simple-to-understand façade.
+A good abstraction can also be used for a wide range of different applications.
+Not only is this reuse more efficient than reimplementing a similar thing multiple times, but it also leads to higher-quality software, as quality improvements in the abstracted component benefit all applications that use it.

+For example, high-level programming languages are abstractions that hide machine code, CPU registers, and syscalls.
+SQL is an abstraction that hides complex on-disk and in-memory data structures, concurrent requests from other clients, and inconsistencies after crashes.
+Of course, when programming in a high-level language, we are still using machine code; we are just not using it directly, because the programming language abstraction saves us from having to think about it.
+However, finding good abstractions is very hard.
+In the field of distributed systems, although there are many good algorithms, it is much less clear how we should be packaging them into abstractions that help us keep the complexity of the system at a manageable level.

 ### Evolvability: Making Change Easy
+It’s extremely unlikely that your system’s requirements will remain unchanged forever.
+They are much more likely to be in constant flux: you learn new facts, previously unanticipated use cases emerge, business priorities change, users request new features, new platforms replace old platforms, legal or regulatory requirements change, growth of the system forces architectural changes, etc.
+In terms of organizational processes, Agile working patterns provide a framework for adapting to change.
+The Agile community has also developed technical tools and patterns that are helpful when developing software in a frequently changing environment, such as test-driven development (TDD) and refactoring.
+Most discussions of these Agile techniques focus on a fairly small, local scale (a couple of source code files within the same application).

+The ease with which you can modify a data system, and adapt it to changing requirements, is closely linked to its simplicity and its abstractions: simple and easy-to-understand systems are usually easier to modify than complex ones.
+But since this is such an important idea, we will use a different word to refer to agility on a data system level: evolvability.

 ## Summary
+An application has to meet various requirements in order to be useful.
+There are functional requirements (what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways), and some nonfunctional requirements (general properties like security, reliability, compliance, scalability, compatibility, and maintainability).
+In this chapter we discussed reliability, scalability, and maintainability in detail.

+Reliability means making systems work correctly, even when faults occur.
+Faults can be in hardware (typically random and uncorrelated), software (bugs are typically systematic and hard to deal with), and humans (who inevitably make mistakes from time to time).
+Fault-tolerance techniques can hide certain types of faults from the end user.

+Scalability means having strategies for keeping performance good, even when load increases.
+In order to discuss scalability, we first need ways of describing load and performance quantitatively.
+We briefly looked at Twitter’s home timelines as an example of describing load, and response time percentiles as a way of measuring performance.
+In a scalable system, you can add processing capacity in order to remain reliable under high load.

+Maintainability has many facets, but in essence it’s about making life better for the engineering and operations teams who need to work with the system.
+Good abstractions can help reduce complexity and make the system easier to modify and adapt for new use cases.
+Good operability means having good visibility into the system’s health, and having effective ways of managing it.

+There is unfortunately no easy fix for making applications reliable, scalable, or maintainable.
+However, there are certain patterns and techniques that keep reappearing in different kinds of applications.

 [figure1-1]: img/figure1-1.png "Figure 1-1"